zevv/with/README.md

-Simple/naive macro to replace the deprecated ``{.with.}`` pragma in Nim.
+Simple macro to replace the deprecated ``{.with.}`` pragma in Nim.
 This macro looks up all identifiers in a code block to see if they are known field names for the given object.
 If a match is found, the identifier is replaced by a dot expression ``obj.field``.

 Example: